javakishore-veleti/CreditRiskApp/devops/cicd/jenkins-server/README.md

 ![This codebase Jenkins Home page first time](../../../docs/assets/images/Jenkins_HomePage_FirstTime.png)

-## Seed Job Jenkins Project
+## 3. Seed Job Jenkins Project

 - In this codebase, you find seedJob.xml.
-This is an XML configuration for a default Jenkins Project, with name "seed-job"
+This is "seed-job" Jenkins project's XML configuration, in Jenkins XML syntax.
+This "seed-job" is a default Jenkins Project that is available when you run the Jenkins server using the shell scripts of this codebase.

 - In Dockerfile, you find above seedJob.xml is copied as seed-job/config.xml inside Jenkins installation

-- When you run Docker container and access Jenkins server at http://localhost:8080, you will find seed-job Jenkins project already created
+- When you run Docker container and access Jenkins server at http://localhost:8080, you will find "seed-job" Jenkins project already created

-- This seed project responsibility is to create a Jenkins project for this CreditRiskApp codebase.
-This is achieved through a Jenkins way of XML configuration and this config points to this Github codebase repository URL.
+- This "seed-job" project responsibility is, when you click on "Build Now" Jenkins button/icon in this Jenkins runtime, it builds i.e. creates another Jenkins projects by reading the configuration in the createJobs.groovy of this codebase.

+- Alternative explanation for the aboint point is, using Jenkins runtime tools, that are configured in "seed-job" project, we are creating another Jenkins projects that configured CI/CD pipelines for CreditRiskApp Maven projects.

-- Through the above approach, we can automatically setup all the Jenkins project stages for this codebase.
+- Through the above approach, we can automatically setup all the Jenkins project stages for this CreditRiskApp codebase.

 ## About pipelineJob.groovy